 We evaluate the useful lives of these assets on an annual basis and test for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.
 Refer to Note 6 for further information.

-Capitalized software costs are included in property, equipment and software, net in the consolidated balance sheet.
+Capitalized software costs are included in property, plant and equipment, net in the consolidated balance sheet.

 i.
 Government grants: